arktosk/vue-jss-plugin/package.md

 Vue.use(jssPlugin);
 ```

 Adding styles to component options allows you to automatically inject jss to project and assign classes names to component scoped variable.
+Read more about JSS syntax in the [JSS Syntax documentation](https://cssinjs.org/jss-syntax/).

 ```js
 import HelloWorld from './components/HelloWorld.vue';